-PVI has conducted studies on casing wear from both an experimental and theoretical perspective.
-As a result of extensive research, CWPRO has been developed to better understand the casing wear process and predict the location and magnitude of casing wear along a cased hole.
+CWPRO is integrated with multi-well sections, multi-operations, cumulated casing wear results and tool joint wear models.
+As a result of extensive research from experimental and theoretical perspective, CWPRO is developed to better understand the casing wear process, predict the location and magnitude of casing wear and give constructive suggestions.

 - Survey tortuosity